devicehive/esp8266-firmware/DeviceHiveESP8266.md

 *Parameters*:
 "address" - block address in hex.
 Number of blocks depends on tag type.
 "key" - base64 encoded key for block authentication.
 If not specified, default (0xFFFFFFFFFFFF) is used.
 "CS" - CS pin.
-If not specified GPIO15 is used.
+If not specified, previous timeout will be used.
+Default is GPIO15.

 *Example*:
 ```json